-Despite lacking a few convenient tools, Visio remains the top contender and best option in flowchart software.
-Easy enough for beginners and advanced enough for seasoned pros, with a number of unique (or nearly-so) tools, Visio is certainly your best choice for creating flowcharts.
+Despite lacking a few convenient tools, Visio remains the top contender and best option in flowchart software with its drop and drag feature, design editing tools and real time collaboration.
+Easy enough for beginners and advanced enough for seasoned pros, with a number of unique tools, Visio is certainly your best choice for creating flowcharts.

-Visio has a nearly flawless feature set that includes tools like master figures.
+Visio has a nearly flawless feature set that includes tools like master figures and real-time collaboration.

 A few graphic elements, like clipart and 3D shapes, are missing.